egarrisxn/sql-employee-tracker-2023/README.md

 ## Technologies

-- **Node.js**
+- Node.js
-- **Mysql**
+- Mysql
-- **Inquirer**
+- Inquirer

 ## Installation

-*Note: You must have Node.js and MySQL installed on your local machine.*
+_Note: You must have Node.js and MySQL installed on your local machine._

-1. Clone the Repository on to your machine.
+1. Clone this repository to your local machine.
-2. Open the terminal and ensure you are in the right file path.
-3. Run the command `npm install` to download the packages.
+2. Select & download your package manager: [npm](https://www.npmjs.com/), [pnpm](https://pnpm.io/), or [yarn](https://yarnpkg.com/).
+3. Inside your terminal, run `npm install`, `pnpm install`, or `yarn install`

 ## Usage

-*Note: You will need to create a .env file to store sensitive data.*
+_Note: You will need to create a .env file to store your sensitive data._

 4. Setup and seed your database within MySQL.
-5. Run the command `node index.js` to get the software running.
+5. In your terminal, run `node index.js`.
-6. The command prompt will begin on your terminal.
+6. Answer the questions prompted within your terminal.
+7. Fin!

 ## Acknowledgements